-The overall aim of the project is to provide designers with a tool that can empower them to develop biotelemetry devices in a wearer-centred way and thus improve their wearability.
-Such a tool is in the form of a wearer-centred design framework, which can help to establish requirements for designing animal wearables that are consistent with the needs of wearers.
+The aim of the project was to provide designers with a tool that would enable them to develop biotelemetry devices in a wearer-centred way and thus improve their wearability.
+The project delivered a wearer-centred design framework to establish requirements for designing animal wearables that are consistent with the needs of wearers.
+The framework was evaluated through design workshops and the redesign of animal wearables, highlighting significant wearability improvements against their off-the-shelf counterparts.
 The framework can be used to identify species-specific wearability requirements for new wearable devices, or to aid the analysis and refinement of requirements emerging from evaluation studies.

 For more information about the research underpinning the project, please refer to the related publications below:

 Paci, P., Mancini, C., Price, B. (2020).
 Understanding the Interaction Between Animals and Wearables: the Wearer Experience of Cats.
 International Conference on Designing Interactive Systems, ACM DIS2020, ACM Press.
 Honorable Mention